-Every year my Christmas tree goes up the weekend after Halloween.
+My Christmas tree goes up the weekend after Halloween.
 I am 100% that person, i.e. the lady spinning around the kitchen to Mariah Carrey’s All I Want For Christmas promptly at 12:01am on November 1.
 I love Christmas cookies and Christmas movies and Christmas lights, and, if I had it my way, my house would look like the North Pole exploded inside it for as many months of the year as possible.
 HOWEVER.
-Last year, I didn’t buy my kids a single Christmas gift.
+A few years ago, I did not buy my kids a single Christmas gift.

 Two nights before we were slated to leave for our trip, I felt some pangs of regret.
 No presents, really?
 If I made use of my lonely Amazon Prime membership, there could be gifts waiting for us when we got off the plane in California.
 But, ultimately, I held fast.
 Our money was spent already on our upcoming trip.